sofienekhiari/sofienekhiari/README.md

-### Hi there 👋
+I'm a driven pharmacist currently pursuing a PhD in the 🧑‍💻 [Computational Pharmacy Group](https://pharma.unibas.ch/en/research/research-groups/computational-pharmacy/) at the 🎓 [University of Basel](https://www.unibas.ch/en.html), where I blend my passion for Pharmaceutical Sciences and Computer Sciences to push the boundaries of what's possible in drug discovery.

-I’m a driven pharmacist currently pursuing a MSc degree in Drug Sciences at the 🎓 [University of Basel](https://www.unibas.ch/en.html) and involved in captivating projects with the 🧑‍💻 [Computational Pharmacy Group](https://pharma.unibas.ch/de/research/research-groups/computational-pharmacy-2155/), where I can blend my love for the fascinating fields of Chemistry, Pharmaceutical Sciences, and Computer Sciences.
+As a staunch advocate of Open Source Software and Open Science, I'm committed to contributing to the community and fostering a spirit of collaboration.
+I believe that the future of pharmaceutical innovation lies at the intersection of cutting-edge computational methods and traditional pharmaceutical expertise—a space where I thrive.

-As a staunch advocate of Open Source Software and Open Science, I’m committed to contributing to the community and fostering a spirit of collaboration.
-Driven by a desire to make a difference, I strive to develop groundbreaking pharmaceutical technologies with a focus on Research and Development costs and accessibility.
+Driven by a desire to make a tangible difference, I strive to develop groundbreaking pharmaceutical technologies that don't just advance the science, but do so with a keen focus on Research and Development costs and accessibility.
+My work is guided by a simple yet powerful principle: transformative solutions should be within reach for those who need them most.

-Visit 🌍 [sofk.ch](https://sofk.ch) to know more about who I am and what I do.
+Whether you're interested in collaboration, innovation, or exploring how computational approaches can revolutionize pharmaceutical research, I'd love to connect.